Sequential Spectral Clustering of Data Sequences: Simulation Results

 \section{Simulation Results}

-We compare the performance of our proposed algorithms SEQ-SPEC and IA-SEQ-SPEC, with the Spectral clustering algorithm \cite{ng2001spectral} (SPEC), and the sequential versions of Single Linkage clustering \cite{singh2025exponentially} (SEQ-SLINK) and $K$-Medoids clustering \cite{sreenivasan2023nonparametric} (SEQ-KMED).
+We compare the performance of our proposed algorithms SEQ-SPEC, IA-SEQ-SPEC, SEQ-SPEC-B, and IA-SEQ-SPEC-B, with the Spectral clustering algorithm \cite{ng2001spectral} (SPEC), and the sequential versions of Single Linkage clustering \cite{singh2025exponentially} (SEQ-SLINK) and $K$-Medoids clustering \cite{sreenivasan2023nonparametric} (SEQ-KMED).

-\textbf{Synthetic Dataset 1:} We consider $30$ multivariate Gaussian distributed data sequences in $2$ clusters with mean vectors as shown in Figure \ref{fig: circleprob} and covariance matrix $0.4I_2$.
-For this simulation, we fix $q=0.7$, $p=4$, and $R=50$ in IA-SEQ-SPEC, and we represent it by IA-SEQ-SPEC-R=50 in Figure \ref{fig:circle}.
-SEQ-SPEC-R=50 in Figure \ref{fig:circle} corresponds to the SEQ-SPEC but finds the estimated configuration and checks the stopping condition only once every $R=50$ samples.
-From Figure \ref{fig:circle}, we observe that: (1) the proposed algorithms, SEQ-SPEC and IA-SEQ-SPEC, perform better than SPEC, SEQ-SLINK and SEQ-KMED, (2) IA-SEQ-SPEC-R=50 shows improvement over SEQ-SPEC-R=50, and it performs as well as SEQ-SPEC, (3) SEQ-KMED is not able to find the clusters in this example.
+\textbf{Synthetic Dataset 1:} We consider $30$ multivariate Gaussian distributed data sequences in $2$ clusters with mean vectors as shown in Fig.~\ref{fig: circleprob} and covariance matrix $0.4I_2$.
+For this simulation, we fix $q=0.7$, $p=4$, and $R=50$ in IA-SEQ-SPEC, and we represent it by IA-SEQ-SPEC-R=50 in Fig.~\ref{fig:circle}.
+SEQ-SPEC-R=50 in Fig.~\ref{fig:circle} corresponds to the SEQ-SPEC but finds the estimated configuration and checks the stopping condition only once every $R=50$ samples.
+From Fig.~\ref{fig:circle}, we observe that: (1) the proposed algorithms, SEQ-SPEC and IA-SEQ-SPEC, perform better than SPEC, SEQ-SLINK and SEQ-KMED, (2) IA-SEQ-SPEC-R=50 shows improvement over SEQ-SPEC-R=50, and it performs as well as SEQ-SPEC, (3) SEQ-KMED is not able to find the clusters in this example.
 Table \ref{Table: complexity} compares the computations required for IA-SEQ-SPEC and SEQ-SPEC.

-\textbf{Synthetic Dataset 2:} We consider multivariate Gaussian distributed data sequences in $2$ clusters with mean vectors as shown in Fig. \ref{fig: bridgeprob}.
+\textbf{Synthetic Dataset 2:} We consider multivariate Gaussian-distributed data sequences in $2$ clusters, with mean vectors as shown in Fig.~\ref{fig: bridgeprob}.
 Each cluster comprises 12 data sequences, connected by a bridge comprising 6 data sequences.
-The algorithms are allowed to group the data sequences in the bridge in either of the clusters.
-This problem of clusters/blobs connected by a bridge is well studied \cite{scripps2006clustering}, \cite{laplante2024spectral}, and has many applications in community detection \cite{granovetter1973strength}, image segmentation \cite{shi2000normalized}, etc. In Figure \ref{fig:bridge}, we can observe that the IA-SEQ-SPEC performs as well as SEQ-SPEC and SEQ-KMED in this example.
+The algorithms are allowed to group the data sequences in the bridge into either of the clusters.
+This problem of clusters/blobs connected by a bridge is well-studied \cite{scripps2006clustering, laplante2024spectral}, and has many applications in community detection \cite{granovetter1973strength}, image segmentation \cite{shi2000normalized}, etc. In Fig.~\ref{fig:bridge}, we can observe that the IA-SEQ-SPEC performs as well as SEQ-SPEC and SEQ-KMED in this example.
 For such problems, the SLINK clustering is not suitable because it tends to link two clusters through the data sequences in the bridge.